New year brings new try to redevelop shuttered Adams school

 ADAMS — About a year after announcing a request for proposals to find a developer interested in the former Adams Memorial School, the town just did it again.

 Last year, in late February, town officials conducted a tour of the former school building for four interested parties, said Town Administrator Jay Green.
-Shortly after the tour, the entire nation was hit by the pandemic.
+Shortly after the tour, the entire nation was hit by the coronavirus pandemic.

 While developers said they were interested in the building, they wanted to wait until the town enacted the “smart growth” zoning bylaw amendment under the state’s 40R program, which aids in the financing of redeveloping challenged properties.

-So the town “took a pause” in the effort, Green said.
+So, the town “took a pause” in the effort, Green said.
 Town meeting passed 40R in September.

 ADAMS — Rejecting "fear-mongering" about low-income housing, Adams Town Meeting representatives embraced a new zoning option Thursday that could spur development in older buildings and open the …

-The town issued the second request for proposals last week and last Thursday conducted another tour of the building for four different interested parties.
+The town issued the second request for proposals last week and, last Thursday, conducted another tour of the building for four different interested parties.
 Although none of the parties in last year’s tour attended, they say they remain interested, as did the four on last week's tour.

 “We think the market is even better now than it was a year ago,” Green said.
 “And there is definitely interest in the building.
 It will be interesting to see what kind of proposals we get.”